 If you can't measure it at the start, you can't know if the work mattered.
 That's the move.

 The original plan glossed over a real problem.
-Google SSO and Clay session cookies persist in our Contexts at only 40-60% reliability.
+Third-party SSO and session cookies persist in our browser contexts at only 40-60% reliability.
 Sessions die silently.
 Agents keep running against stale logins and fail downstream.

 v2 adds two explicit mechanisms to catch this:

 OAuth-expiry detection.
-A new sentinel check (bb-oauth-monitor.ts) runs daily per Context.
-When it detects a Google or Clay login redirect, it posts a Discord re-seed prompt to the team.
-This is not a fix , it's an early warning system that something broke.
+A new sentinel check runs daily per context.
+When it detects a third-party login redirect, it posts a re-seed prompt to the team chat.
+This is not a fix, it's an early warning system that something broke.

-Cleanup without the semantic mismatch. v1 tried to hook cleanup into Claude Code's SessionStop event.
-That's a category error , SessionStop fires on code-execution bounds, not on session problems. v2 runs cleanup as a Windows Task Scheduler job every 10 minutes.
+Cleanup without the semantic mismatch. v1 tried to hook cleanup into our agent runtime's session-stop event.
+That's a category error: the session-stop event fires on code-execution bounds, not on session problems. v2 runs cleanup as a scheduled system job every 10 minutes.
 It's boring, but it works.

-We've all seen a single bad query turn into a $10k bill overnight. v2 adds a cost cap enforcer (bb-cost-cap.ts) that polls every 2 minutes:
+We've all seen a single bad query turn into a $10k bill overnight. v2 adds a cost-cap enforcer that polls every 2 minutes:

-When either threshold is hit, it posts a Discord alert and optionally closes the newest sessions.
+When either threshold is hit, it posts an alert to the team chat and optionally closes the newest sessions.
 This is not elegant, but it's predictable.
 The bill stops.

 v1 had no gate between "we think this will work" and "this is now running every 10 minutes in production."

-v2 requires bb-cleanup.ts to run with a --dry-run flag for 24 hours first.
+v2 requires the cleanup job to run with a dry-run flag for 24 hours first.
 The team manually inspects the logs to make sure it's doing what we said it would do.
-Only after manual sign-off does it get promoted to a live Task Scheduler job.
+Only after manual sign-off does it get promoted to a live scheduled job.

 This slows us down by a day.
 It's worth it.